keegk/Extraction_experiment/README.md

 **Step five** Parsing the concatenated blast text files for loading in R.

-Done using parse_v1_1.R run in parse.sh script.
+Done using parsefilter_blasttable.R run in parse_into_R.sh script.